Gettysburg CGE Application- March 1 for fall semester and year-long study and Oct 1 for spring semester study

 - Must be in good disciplinary standing (which means you must not be on conduct probation and you must have 5 points or fewer on the Alcohol and Drug Policy Points System).

-- All students must spend the semester prior to off-campus studies, on campus at Gettysburg College and have spent a minimum of one year in residence.
+- All students must spend the semester prior to global study on campus at Gettysburg College and have spent a minimum of one year in residence.

 - Must be a junior or first semester senior (if you are interested in going abroad at a different time, please contact CGE)

-In order to stay eligible for study abroad:
+In order to stay eligible for global study:

 - Must have declared a major